If you’re thinking about visiting Montenegro with kids in tow – you’ll need this Montenegro family holiday guide.

 If you’re exploring the capital, this particular hotel is the ideal choice for energetic children!
 With plenty to keep the little ones occupied, you’re also very central to everything the city has to offer, as well as being close to the airport.

-The hotel is situated within the Capital Plaza Complex, and it also has a shopping center and huge children’s playroom within it.
+The hotel is situated within the Capital Plaza Complex, and it also has a shopping center and a giant children’s playroom within it.
 Rooms are large and have everything you could possibly need, as well as a restaurant which serves both local and international food.
 Wi-Fi is free across the property.

 Hotel Adrovic, Sveti Stefan

-Obviously, there are countless more places to stay in Montenegro, but the ones above are renowned for their family-friendly vibe.
+There are countless more places to stay in Montenegro, but the ones above are renowned for their family-friendly vibe.

 Montenegro is an ideal destination for families – right?
 As you can see, Montenegro has plenty of things to see and do to keep even the most energetic youngsters occupied!